Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Add_variables_new_template/Documen_add_variables_BMP_template.md

 The full procedure for adding data is outlined in the steps below.
 We assume that the user is familiar with the R language, use of RStudio, and understands how the Crop BMP template is organized.

 1. Download the script ‘FL_Crop_BMP_add_variables_to_template’ to a folder of    your choice.

 2. Create a folder within the chosen folder, ‘/Data’.
+Edit the path as necessary in as an argument of file.path().

 3. Copy the BMP template file to the ‘/Data’ folder.

 4. Copy the variable list CSV file to the ‘/Data’ folder.

 5. Prepare the list of variables to be added to the crop variables workbook.

    1. Open the CSV file.
    2. For reach variable to be added, identify which worksheet in the BMP template should contain the variable.
 Copy the sheet name to the column ‘SheetName’ and enter the variable name in the adjacent column, ‘VariableName.’
    3. Enter the definition, units and priority.
 If the project proposal states clearly that the variable will be measured, the priority should be ‘Req’ for “Required”.
    4. Attempt to identify the equivalent ICASA short name and long name for the variable.
 If the definition and units make it clear that the variables are equivalent, enter “Y’ under ‘Equivalent’.
    5. Repeat this process for all variables of interest.
    6. Save the file.